 Easily discover new channels by browsing your company's channel directory.

-To find a channel, head to the All Channels section of the Dialpad App.
+To find a channel, navigate to the All Channels section of your Dialpad app.

-2. Hover over a channel name to view, join, delete, or leave the channel
+Hover over a channel name to Preview, Join, or Delete

 Voice channels

-Voice channels are always-on audio rooms that channel members can enter or leave at any time.
-When a channel is created, it is automatically assigned a voice channel.
+Voice Channels are always-on audio rooms that channel members can enter or leave at any time.
+When a Dialpad channel is created, it is automatically assigned a Voice Channel.

 To join a Voice Channel: